-Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of

-- a.
-Risk of bias downgraded by 1 level: some concerns or high risk regarding adequate randomization, deviations from intended interventions and outcome measurement - b.
-Indirectness downgraded by 1 level: single study from a single country, therefore results in this population might not be generalizable to other settings - c.
-Imprecision downgraded by 1 level: due to wide confidence interval consistent with the possibility for benefit and the possibility for harm and low number of participants - d.
-Imprecision downgraded by 2 levels: no events in both groups and low number of participants - e.
-Risk of bias downgraded by 1 level: some concerns regarding adequate randomization and deviations from intended interventions - f.
+Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different a.
+Risk of bias downgraded by 1 level: some concerns or high risk regarding adequate randomization, deviations from intended interventions and outcome measurement b.
+Indirectness downgraded by 1 level: single study from a single country, therefore results in this population might not be generalizable to other settings c.
+Imprecision downgraded by 1 level: due to wide confidence interval consistent with the possibility for benefit and the possibility for harm and low number of participants d.
+Imprecision downgraded by 2 levels: no events in both groups and low number of participants e.
+Risk of bias downgraded by 1 level: some concerns regarding adequate randomization and deviations from intended interventions f.
 We presume that the adverse event rates, and the corresponding relative risks, is similar across diverse settings; therefore not downgraded for indirectness